dfm/rtds-action/README.md

 # A GitHub personal access token is required, more info below
 rtds_action_github_token = os.environ["GITHUB_TOKEN"]

-# Whether or not to raise an error on ReadTheDocs if the
+# Whether or not to raise an error on Read the Docs if the
 # artifact containing the notebooks can't be downloaded (optional)
 rtds_action_error_if_missing = False
 ```